WEB-DEVELOPER-ENGINEER/alx-interview/0x0E-Edit_Distance/README.md

 ### Output:
 3

 The second string can be obtained from the first one by deleting 's', substituting 'h' for 'p', and inserting 's'.
-This can be compactly visualized by the following alignment. s h o r t −<br>
+This can be compactly visualized by the following alignment:<br>
+s h o r t −<br>
 − p o r t s